huferr/stytch-next-poc/README.md

 ## Overview

 This example application demonstrates how one may use Stytch within a Next.js application using the new [Page Router](https://nextjs.org/docs/pages).
-If you'd like to see an App Router example, check out our [Next.js App Router example](https://github.com/stytchauth/stytch-nextjs13-example).

 This project uses Stytch's [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, headless methods to securely interact with Stytch, and is SSR friendly.
-This project also utilizes Stytch's [Node Backend SDK](https://www.npmjs.com/package/stytch) for authenticating the logged in user's session.

-We'd also recommend checking out our [Next.js quickstart guide](https://stytch.com/docs/guides/quickstarts/nextjs), which explains how to incorporate the Stytch authentication concepts demonstrated in this example app into your own Next.js application.

 This application features Email Magic Links and Google OAuth authentication.
-You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
-We are excited to see what you build with Stytch!

 ## Set up